A medley on flying, falling, floating and leaping

 Recently, I found out how Peter Pan discovered his flying skills.
 The first time was pushed into an abyss.
 The arrival on the ground would have killed him; just in time to catch his fall, he began to fly. (…it is not the fall that kills you, it’s the landing.)

 After, he tried to fly by his own will.
 No success.
 Even when he was forced to demonstrate when the of his friends was threatened, he could not.
 Finally, it worked again, when I rescued a dear friend from falling to death.

 I have not been in either of such situations.
-Is flying, too serious a job to challenge destiny?
-Certainly, existing world order would be challenged, significantly.
+Is flying, too dangerous a job to challenge destiny?
+Indeed, existing world order would be tested, significantly.

-Early in 2014, I discovered the Form Reality Practice, or it discovered me?
-One of the inner exercises was walking up to an edge and jump off.
+Early in 2014, I found the Form Reality Practice, or did it discover me?
+One of the mental exercises was walking up to an edge and jump off.
 No challenge, however, what a great reminder of what had been such a regular, enjoyable part of my life.

 The best thing was having companions, encouragement and validation.
 Inner ventures are stronger when I am in a group.
 Then my senses open more and are honed towards expansion.

-Since then, the impressions have become more solid, therefore, found words to be expressed.
+Since then, the impressions have become more substantial, therefore, found words to be expressed.
 It seems, impression and expression stimulate each other and grow in intensity, simultaneously.

 Having arrived here and now, the question about my purpose of life arises more often.
 Is it flying, in this world?
 Have I known of flying so early in my life because this unfulfilled task existed in prior lives?
 We repeat what we never tried, thus not learned.

 Once out of this world again, I will sit on a cloud, asking: “How often will you need to return to a life in this world before you, once and for all, finally will fly?”